 1. Understanding the Source Database

-An important database migration step to understand is that the source data that will populate your target database before starting any database migration project.
+A vital database migration step to understand is the source data that will populate your target database before starting any database migration project.
 Here are the questions that you should be able to answer about your source database:

 - Does the database contain ‘large’ tables?’
 If your source database contains tables that have millions of rows, you might want to use a tool with the capability to load data in parallel.

 - What kind of data types will be involved?
-If you are migrating data between different databases, such as an SQL database to an Oracle one, you will need schema conversion capabilities to execute your DB migration project successfully.
+If you migrate data between different databases, such as an SQL database to an Oracle one, you will need schema conversion capabilities to successfully execute your DB migration project.

 2. Assessing the Data